 Backing a trailer is not part of my skill set.
 My husband, Curtis seems to think that it is time for me to learn since we travel with one each summer.
 Our trips to conventions are more frequent and so are the odds something will happen on the road and he will need my help.

-Curtis decides it today, right now, while I’m cooking dinner that it is time to learn.
+Curtis decides it today, right now, that backing a trailer was more important than cooking dinner.
 I shut the stove off and put my shoes back on.
 I have learned that Curtis is a spur-of-the-moment kind of guy and after 22 years, I roll with it.

 We begin with the hitch.
 My oldest son takes me to the back of the truck and begins to explain clear as mud.“This do-hickey hooks here and at the same time you hit that knob so the trailer coupling falls onto the ball.
 But don’t get your finger in there because it will cut it clear off, got it?”
 He goes on, ” Now, you give Daddy this signal with your finger so he knows to move forward a smidge.
 Don’t give this kind of signal which looks like the other or he will run over your foot.
 Release this what-not so it goes in that hole, not this hole, that hole.
 Ya with me?”